CBICA/NiChart_Workflows/README.md

 ***3. Run Workflow:*** Execute the Snakemake workflow to initiate the analysis.

-***!For successful workflow execution, user data should meet specific requirements.
+***!
+For successful workflow execution, user data should meet specific requirements.
 Current version uses DLMUSE ROI volumes and sample demographic data as input.
 Please see the test dataset for an example.***

-***!For image processing users can use the [DLMUSE package](https://neuroimagingchart.com/components/#Image%20Processing), installing it s as an independent package***
+***!
+Users can use the [DLMUSE package](https://neuroimagingchart.com/components/#Image%20Processing), installing it s as an independent package***

 ## Examples: